 Bharat bandh: India farmers protest against law

-Farmers in India have called for a country-wide strike amid a standoff with the government over new market-friendly reforms.
+A country-wide strike called by farmers in India has begun amid a standoff with the government over new market-friendly reforms.

 Tuesday's strike follows three rounds of inconclusive talks between the two sides over laws that farmers say are against their interests.